tomjoht/tomjoht.github.io/_posts/2015/2015-12-19-those-authoring-tool-questions.md

 - api-doc
 - jekyll
 keywords:
-summary: "At the last WTD meetup, someone wanted to know my current thoughts on using Jekyll.
+description: "At the last WTD meetup, someone wanted to know my current thoughts on using Jekyll.
 Is it still what I recommend?
 There are challenges with search, file directory fragmentation, and authentication, but only the first point is inherent with static site generators."
 ---

 Last week I attended a [Write the Docs meetup in San Francisco](http://www.meetup.com/Write-the-Docs), at Atlassian's stylish industrial-urban themed location.
 About 40 *documentation enthusiasts* (as they're called in WTD lingo) showed up, and we had an excellent panel discussion about creating documentation for startups.